-- Objectives, methods, and issues of public administration. - Purpose, techniques, and issues of personnel administration and their relationship to other areas. - Principles and practices of public relations, recruitment, examination, classification, pay, training, employee development, affirmative action and equal employment opportunity, employee relations, and office management. - Principles of management, supervision, training, and employee development. - Principles and practices of project management, administrative analysis, and report preparation. - Principles and practices of budget development and administration. - Principles and practices of administrative analysis. - Pertinent provisions of the Municipal Code, Personnel Rules and Regulations, and other laws and regulations as they relate to human resource programs. - Computer applications, including word processing; spreadsheet, presentation, and database applications. - Standard office practices and procedures, including automated records management. - Techniques for dealing with the City staff, representatives of other agencies, organizations, and the public, and resolving problems tactfully and effectively.
+- Objectives, methods, and issues of public administration. - Purpose, techniques, and issues of personnel administration and their relationship to other areas. - Principles and practices of recruitment, examination, classification, pay, training, employee development, affirmative action and equal employment opportunity, and employee relations. - Principles of management and supervision. - Principles and practices of project management, administrative analysis, and report preparation. - Principles and practices of budget development and administration. - Pertinent provisions of the Municipal Code, Personnel Rules and Regulations, and other laws and regulations as they relate to human resource programs. - Applicable federal, state and local laws, regulation, codes, and policies applicable to human resources. - Computer applications, including word processing; spreadsheet, presentation, and database applications. - Standard office practices and procedures, including automated records management. - Techniques for dealing with the City staff, representatives of other agencies, organizations, and the public, and resolving problems tactfully and effectively.